HIGH-END ($2,000,000+) MARKETS HIGHLIGHTS

 Sales in the first three quarters of 2020 increased by 4% to a record 261 compared to a record 250 last year.
 Since 2010, there have been on average 163 sales at the end of the third quarter.
 The vast majority (69%) of these sales were in the $2-$3 million range.
 Twelve sales were above $5,000,000 (current inventory 26) and two were above $10,000,000 with 4 active listings.

 Property: 46 Fayerweather Street • Town: Cambridge • Selling price: $16,000,000

 2010 Contemporary with 7,000 sq ft on an oversized lot with development potential, 11 days on market.

 Days on Market

-Days on market for high-end sales at the end of the third quarter 2019 decreased by 29% to 103 compared to 145 last year, the record high of 183 in 2011, record low of 69 in 2001, and the 10 year average of 145.
-The range is remarkably wide with sales occurring from 3 to 954 days.
+Days on market for high-end sales at the end of Q3 2020 decreased to a record low of 94 compared to a record low of 103 last year, the 10-year record high of 183 in 2011, and the 10-year average of 136.

 Sales by Town